- Explain the theory and practice of Traumatic Incident Reduction

 - Predict how reactivation (triggering) affects clients’ everyday lives

-- Explain the theory of emotional charge
+- Explain the theory of emotional charge and how it relates to trauma

 - Demonstrate the application of activity cycles throughout a TIR session